mjrdnk/dogs-api/README.md

 }
 ```

+### shelter
-- GET /shelters - get list of shelters
+- GET /shelter - get list of shelters
-- GET /shelters/:id - get shelter by id
+- GET /shelter/:id - get shelter by id

-- POST /shelters - post a shelter to the list
+- POST /shelter - post a shelter to the list
   send json as body like this:

 ```